Vishaal Consultancy Services

 Introduction

 The new financial year has started, and for most employers, payroll reviews are already in motion.
-This time, it feels a little different with the new salary structure expected to roll out once states notify the rules.
-The salary rules could change sooner than you think.
+This time, it feels a little different with the new salary structure is now in effect following the notification of final central rules on 8 May 2026.

 If your current salary setup isn’t aligned, the impact may not show immediately.
 But over time, it can affect compliance, cost planning, and even how employees understand their pay.
 And when the rules come into effect, making changes in a rush can create unnecessary confusion.